-Add Besan, salt, red chilli powder and turmeric powder to curd.
+Add Besan, salt, red chili powder and turmeric powder to curd.
 Mix thoroughly so that no lumps are formed.

 Turn the flame to low and let it simmer for 30-40 minutes.
 Keep stirring occasionally so that the mixture does not stick to the sides.
 Add water to reach the desired consistency.

-You can prepare the pakodis in this time.
+You can prepare the pakodis at this time.